Take HR Off Your Plate Without Hiring Internally

 Whoever has the time

-At some point, it stops being managable.
+At some point, it stops being manageable.

-Employee issues start interrupting leadership throughout the day
+Employee issues interrupt leadership throughout the day

-Compliance becomes reactive instead of being handled proactively
+Compliance becomes reactive instead of proactive

 Important HR projects keep getting pushed off or never fully completed